wcfrobert/ezweld/README.md

 * `ezweld.weldgroup.WeldGroup.preview()`
 * `ezweld.weldgroup.WeldGroup.plot_results()`

 For further guidance and documentation, you can access the docstring of any method using the help() command.
-Here's the output from `help(ezweld.weldgroup.WeldGroup.add_line)`
+For example, here's the output from `help(ezweld.weldgroup.WeldGroup.add_line)`

 <div align="center">
   <img src="https://github.com/wcfrobert/ezweld/blob/master/doc/docstring.png?raw=true" alt="demo" style="width: 80%;" />